 One of today's most sought-after lyric baritones on the operatic stage, Brett has made a name for himself in a number of dramatic roles, most notably the title roles in Don Giovanni and Eugene Onegin, which his has sung at the Canadian Opera Company, the New Israeli Opera, Grange Park Opera and Vancouver Opera.
+Undoubtedly his most recent highlight was the World Premiere of Kevin Puts' new opera, The Hours in March of 2022.
+At the request of the maestro, Brett created the role of Richard Brown, opposite the Clarissa of Renée Fleming, in concert performances of the work with the Philadelphia Orchestra and conductor, Yannick Nézet-Séguin.
+In 2019, Brett made his long-awaited debut at the Metropolitan opera in Massenet's Manon.
+The final performance was broadcast live in cinemas around the world and was later televised on PBS's Great Performances.
+In July of 2017, he made his role debut as Amfortas in Wagner's Parsifal under the baton of Yannick Nézet-Séguin, at the request of the maestro, for the Festival de Lanaudière.
+His critically acclaimed portrayal of Kurwenal in Tristan und Isolde has been seen most recently by the audiences of the Théatre des Champs-Élysées and the Opera di Roma with maestro Daniele Gatti, as well as the Opéra de Bordeaux, Wide Open Opera (Ireland) and the City of Birmingham Symphony Orchestra.
 In the fall of 2010, he journeyed to Moscow to sing the title role in Berg's Wozzeck at the prestigious Bolshoi Theatre in a production directed by Dmitri Tcherniakov and conducted by Teodor Currentzis.
 He has appeared frequently in the title role of Pelléas et Mélisande, including new productions at the Strasbourg's Opéra National du Rhin, at the Leipzig Opera conducted by Marc Minkowski, and in Munich with Marcello Viotti.
 Pelléas was also the role which marked his Paris Opera debut in September of 2004.
 Another of his signature roles is Il Conte Almaviva in Mozart's Le Nozze di Figaro, which his has sung to great acclaim for companies that include New York City Opera, L'Opéra de Montréal and Norwegian Opera in Oslo.
-He has appeared with the Chicago Lyric Opera, Houston Grand Opera, Seattle Opera, Opéra de Genève, Glyndebourne Festival Opera, Opéra National de Toulouse, Teatro Real in Madrid, Saito Kinen Festival, Florence's Maggio Musicale, Vlaamse Opera, Canadian Opera Company, Vancouver Opera and Calgary Opera in over 50 roles, including Starbuck (Moby Dick), Lieutenant Audebert (Silent Night),Rodgrigo (Don Carlo), Ford (Falstaff), Oreste (Iphigénie en Tauride), Zurga (Les Pêcheurs de Perles), Yeletsky (Pique Dame), Valentin (Faust), Figaro (Il barbiere di Siviglia), Sharpless (Madama Butterfly), and Marcello (La bohème).
+He has appeared with the Chicago Lyric Opera, Houston Grand Opera, Seattle Opera, Opéra de Genève, Glyndebourne Festival Opera, Opéra National de Toulouse, Teatro Real in Madrid, Saito Kinen Festival, Florence's Maggio Musicale, Vlaamse Opera, Canadian Opera Company, Vancouver Opera and Calgary Opera in over 50 roles, including Rodgrigo (Don Carlo), Ford (Falstaff), Balstrode (Peter Grimes), Zurga (Les Pêcheurs de Perles), Starbuck (Moby Dick), Oreste (Iphigénie en Tauride), Yeletsky (Pique Dame), Frank/Fritz (Die tote Stadt), Sharpless (Madama Butterfly), and Marcello (La bohème).

 Polegato's discography shifts as seamlessly through genres as his live appearances.
 In addition to the Vaughan Williams' A Sea Symphony, his recordings include the Vaughan Williams' Dona Nobis Pacem (ASO Media), Ben Moore's Ode To A Nightingale (Delos), his critically praised solo disc, To A Poet, with pianist Iain Burnside (CBC Records) and a live period-instrument performance of Messiah with the Handel & Haydn Society (Arabesque Recordings).
 With the Tafelmusik Baroque Orchestra he has recorded Bach's Coffee and Peasant Cantatas (Analekta-Fleur de Lys) and, most recently, Handel's Messiah.
 In March 2000, CBC Records released a disc entitled Opera Encores that joined him with the Canadian Opera Company Orchestra led by Richard Bradshaw.
-His opera recordings include Emmerich Kálmán's Die Herzogin von Chicago (Decca) with the Berlin Radio Symphony Orchestra, and Gluck's Armide with Les Musiciens du Louvre (Deutsche Grammophon's Archiv label).
+His opera recordings include Wagner's Tristan und Isolde on Blu-ray (C Major) with conductor Daniele Gatti and the Orchestra del Teatro dell'Opera di Roma, Boito's Nerone on Blu-ray (C Major) with the Bregenzer Festspiele, Emmerich Kálmán's Die Herzogin von Chicago (Decca) with the Berlin Radio Symphony Orchestra, and Gluck's Armide with Les Musiciens du Louvre (Deutsche Grammophon's Archiv label).